apache/cloudstack-documentation/source/adminguide/networking/dynamic_static_routing.rst

 The creation of VPC with Dynamic routing is almost as VPC with static routing.
 CloudStack will allocate an AS number to the VPC, and
 - If the VPC owner does not have dedicated BGP peers, or account setting "use.system.bgp.peers" is set to true, configure BGP sessions in the VPC VR to connect to all BGP peers the VPC owner can access.
-- If the VPC owner has dedicated BGP peers, and account setting "use.system.bgp.peers" is set to false, configure BGP sessions in the VOC VR to connect to all dedicated BGP peers of the domain and the VPC owner.
+- If the VPC owner has dedicated BGP peers, and account setting "use.system.bgp.peers" is set to false, configure BGP sessions in the VPC VR to connect to all dedicated BGP peers of the domain and the VPC owner.

 ROOT admin can change BGP peers of an existing VPC with Dynamic routing.
 After that, the VPC VR will only connect to selected BGP peers.